standardnotes/electron-clear-data/README.md

 > Informational messages are printed to files named LOG and LOG.old.

 See [leveldb implementation](https://github.com/google/leveldb/blob/master/doc/impl.md) for a more detailed implementation document.

----

-Our main interests here are the [Log files](###log-files) and [Sorted tables](###sorted-tables).
-These files are not deleted when the Local Storage is cleared because `electron` is using the same database over and over again.
-This may expose information from previous sessions, which is not ideal.

-Additionally, if you uninstall the electron application from your system, this information is not deleted either.

-If you want to clear or delete this information when creating a new session or uninstalling the application, just delete the user data directory and relaunch the application, which is basically what this package does :smile:

 ## Installation